umgbhalla/starred/README.md

 ## Python

+- [caksoylar/keymap-drawer](https://github.com/caksoylar/keymap-drawer) - Visualize your keymap using hold-taps and combos quickly, with automatic parsing
 - [NVlabs/prismer](https://github.com/NVlabs/prismer) - The implementation of "Prismer: A Vision-Language Model with An Ensemble of Experts".
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - An emerging platform to help developers build #AI solutions
 - [chezou/tabula-py](https://github.com/chezou/tabula-py) - Simple wrapper of tabula-java: extract table from PDF into pandas DataFrame